Ocean Energy, or Wave Energy

 The Oyster 2 is a hinged flap that is designed to operate in shallow water of around 10m in depth near to the shore.
 The flap sways backward and forward in the waves and this movement drives two hydraulic pistons to push high-pressure water onshore which will drive a conventional hydro-electric power plant.

 The Pelamis Wave Energy Converter is a semi submerged structure that consists of articulated cylindrical sections.
-In the water it resembles a serpent except these serpents are 180m long and 4m in diameter.
+In the water, it resembles a serpent except these serpents are 180m long and 4m in diameter.
 Each machine is rated at 750kW and, depending on the wave resources available will produce an average of 25-40% of the full rated power per year.
 A new model of the Pelamis, the P2, has recently been successfully tested at the European Marine Energy Centre (EMEC).

-This device was developed for the E.ON utility and the test completes the first phase of a work-up programme.
+This device was developed for the E.ON utility and the test completes the first phase of a work-up program.
 A commercial scale wave energy project is currently under early stages of development off the southwest coast of Shetland.
 Called the Aegir Wave Power Project the proposed farm will contain anywhere from 14 to 26 Pelamis devices to make a generating capacity of 10 to 20MW.
-The project is planned for commission in 2014.
+The project is planned for commission in 2018.

 How It Works